Zendesk Workforce management (WFM) roles and permissions ensure that agents and admins have access to the WFM features they need to use.

 • Agent schedule

-Access the Agent schedule, request time off, create and manage shift trade requests.
+Access their schedule, request time off, and create and manage shift trade requests when shift trading has been activated.

 Powered by Zendesk